bbbbx/pretty-currency/README.md

   npm install
   ```

-  after patching `index.js`, you can build it:
+  after patched `index.js`, you can rebuild it:

   ```bash
   npm run build